seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 In this exercise, you are going to create a function that runs automatically based on a fixed schedule.

-In this Exercise, you have
+In this exercise, you have

    + Task 1: Create a schedule-triggered function
    + Task 2: Observe function code